lealceldeiro/gems/Stratospheric/README.md

 - Don’t design your schema until you know the specific queries you want it to respond to.
 - Use as few tables as possible and try to keep related data together (described as [single-table-design](https://www.alexdebrie.com/posts/dynamodb-single-table/)).

+## Part III: Production Readiness with AWS

+### 15. Structured Logging with Amazon CloudWatch

+A *log stream* is a stream of log events that is emitted by a certain component.

+Log streams are aggregated into *log groups*.

+*CloudWatch Insights* is a service that provides a UI and a powerful query language to search through one or more log groups.